 Several works have explored different aspects of human-object interactions (HOIs) from the egocentric perspective.
 The authors of~\cite{Hands_in_contact_Shan20} proposed a method based on the Faster-RCNN~\cite{ross2015faster} object detector to detect the hands and the objects present in the image, categorizing objects as either \textit{active} or \textit{passive}, determining the side of the hands (\textit{left} or \textit{right}), and predicting the contact state between the hand and the associated active object.

 The authors of~\cite{ragusa2020meccano, ragusa2023meccano} investigated human-object interactions predicting bounding boxes around the active objects and the verb which describes the interaction exploiting multimodal signals with different instances of SlowFast networks~\cite{feichtenhofer2018slowfast}.
 The authors of~\cite{BenaventHOI2022} presented an architecture for detecting human-object interactions using two YOLOv4 object detectors~\cite{bochkovskiy2020yolov4} and an attention-based technique.
-In \cite{Grauman2022Ego4DAT} the authors explored object transformations introducing the new task of object state change detection and classification.

-While most of the analysis of human-object interactions relies on bounding box annotations, some works exploited hand poses and semantic segmentation masks~\cite{lu2021egocentric, VISOR2022}, contact boundaries~\cite{zhang2022fine} which represents the spatial area where the interaction occurs, or additional modalities, such as depth maps and instance segmentation masks, to learn more robust representations~\cite{leonardi2023exploiting}.
-In this work, we evaluate the state-of-the-art method of~\cite{leonardi2023exploiting} exploiting the fine-grained human-object interaction annotations of the ENIGMA-51.
+The authors of~\cite{Grauman2022Ego4DAT} explored object transformations introducing the novel task of object state change detection and classification.
+While most of the analysis of human-object interactions relies on bounding box annotations, some works exploited hand poses and semantic segmentation masks~\cite{lu2021egocentric, VISOR2022}, contact boundaries~\cite{zhang2022fine}, which represents the spatial area where the interaction occurs, or additional modalities, such as depth maps and instance segmentation masks, to learn more robust representations~\cite{leonardi2023exploiting}.

+In this work, we evaluate the HOIs detection method proposed in~\cite{leonardi2023exploiting} exploiting the fine-grained human-object interaction annotations of the ENIGMA-51.